 Meaning of Numbers: The Number 26

 The English phrase "twenty and six" used for the number 26 is recorded 2 times in 2 King James Bible verses.
-It is found once in both the book of Judges and 1Chronicles.
+26 is found once in both the book of Judges and 1Chronicles.
+The phrase "twenty and sixth" to designate 26th is recorded only once in the Bible.
+It is used to denote the start of Elah's reign over Israel.
+Elah, who ruled from 886 to 885 B.C., had a short reign as, while in a drunken stupor, he was murdered by Zimri!

 The Hebrew word adam is translated, in the King James, as both "man" (meaning humans in general, see verse 26 of Genesis 1) and the proper name of the first human (Adam, see 2:19).
-This original language word is spelled using the first, fourth and thirteenth letters of the Hebrew alphabet, the Gematria values of which add up to the number 45.
-The word translated as Eve, spelled with the eighth, sixth and fifth letters, have a combined value of 19.
+This original language word has a Gematria value (the value of its letters added up) of 45.
+The word translated as Eve has a Gematria value of 19.

 Scripture states that God made Eve from a rib He took (subtracted from) Adam (Genesis 2:21 - 23).
 If we subtract the value of Eve's name (19) from Adam's (45), we get 26 (The Universal History of Numbers, figure 20.25).